beastsaber/bsaber/src/collections/posts/the-beasties-2024-nominees.md

 - [Anarbor - Letter in a Suitcase](https://beatsaver.com/maps/38b7a) - Standard Normal - Mapped by fqrb

-- [Artemas - i like the way you kiss me](https://beatsaver.com/maps/3c0bb) - Standard Expert - Mapped by Kassi
+- [Artemas - i like the way you kiss me](https://beatsaver.com/maps/3c0bb) - Standard ExpertPlus - Mapped by Kassi

 - [Ariana Grande - Into You (3LAU Remix)](https://beatsaver.com/maps/3c43d) - Standard ExpertPlus - Mapped by Aquaflee